rust-lang/rust/text/0000-op-assign.md

 # Alternatives

-Alternatively, we could change the traits to take the RHS by value.
-This makes them more "flexible" as the user can pick by value or by reference, but makes the use slightly unergonomic in the by ref case as the borrow must be explicit e.g. `x += &big_float;` vs `x += big_float;`.
+Take the RHS by ref.
+This is less flexible than taking the RHS by value but, in some instances, it can save writing `&rhs` when the RHS is owned and the implementation demands a reference.
+However, this last point will be moot if we implement auto-referencing for binary operators, as `lhs += rhs` would actually call `add_assign(&mut lhs, &rhs)` if `Lhs impls AddAssign<&Rhs>`.

 # Unresolved questions

-Are there any use cases of assignment operations where the RHS has to be taken by value for the operation to be performant (e.g. to avoid internal cloning)?

 Should we overload `ShlAssign` and `ShrAssign`, e.g.
 `impl ShlAssign<u8> for i32`, since we have already overloaded the `Shl` and